MWloszek/dynamixfrontend.github.io/README.md

 <a name="vendor-prefixes"></a>
 ### Vendor Prefixes
-Vendor prefixes are automatically added when grunt builds the project.
+Vendor prefixes are automatically added when Grunt builds the project.
 Be sure you are still verifying browser support.

 <a name="media-queries"></a>
 ### Media Queries
-* Media queries are nested within the property being styled with Less.
+* Media queries are nested within the property:

 **EXAMPLE**
 ```